-Most wholesale electric and natural gas transactions (including both physical and financial transactions), and the sale of fuel are considered derivatives, which are specifically scoped out of ASC 606.
-As such, these revenues or losses are disclosed separately from revenue from contracts with customers.
+Most wholesale electric and natural gas transactions (including both physical and financial transactions), and the sale of fuel are considered derivatives, which are specifically excluded from revenue from contracts with customers and therefore disclosed separately.
 The revenue or loss is recognized for these items upon the settlement/expiration of the derivative contract.
 Derivative revenue includes those transactions entered into and settled within the same month.